manavsiddharthgupta/learn-javascript/04-Functions/Intro-to-functions.md

 It's worth noting that this behavior applies only to function declarations, not to function expressions or arrow functions.
 Those must be defined before they are called, as they are not hoisted.

+It's ok if you didn't understand right now.
+Hoisting is an advance topic.
+We have covered in Advance Javascript.
 If you want to learn more about Hoisting.
-Click Here
+Click [Here]()